-The Bus Division's FY 24/25 Proposed Operating Expenses total \$106.3 million.
-The Bus Division's FY 24/25 Proposed Budget contains an \$9.8 million, or 10.2%, increase in operating expenses over FY 23/24 Estimated Actual expenses.
+The Bus Division's FY 24/25 Adopted Operating Expenses total \$106.8 million.
+The Bus Division's FY 24/25 Adopted Budget contains an \$13.6 million, or 14.6%, increase in operating expenses over FY 23/24 Actual expenses.
 The increase is primarily the re-funding of staff due to vacancies and re-funding the ability to increase bus service if customer demand returns during the year.
 The components of the changes to expenses are summarized in the table on the following page.

-SUMMARY OF CHANGES FROM FY 23/24 ESTIMATED ACTUAL TO FY 24/25 PROPOSED BUDGET (ALL FIGURES IN MILLIONS)
+SUMMARY OF CHANGES FROM FY 23/24 ACTUAL TO FY 24/25 ADOPTED BUDGET (ALL FIGURES IN MILLIONS)

-Labor ncrease in salaries due to re-funding of vacant positions \$1.6 ncrease in payroll taxes for FY 24/25 due to re-funding of vacant positions 0.3 ncrease in pension costs for FY 24/25 due to re-funding of vacant positions 0.7 ncrease in medical expenses for FY 24/25 due to re-funding of vacant positions and ncrease in annual costs 3.9 ncrease in postemployment benefits (OPEB) for FY 24/25 1.0 Decrease in Workers' Compensation expenses for FY 24/25 (0.2) Decrease in miscellaneous benefits (capitalized benefits) due to less usage of capitalized abor in FY 23/24 (0.2) Professional Services Projected decrease in District-wide professional services fees for FY 24/25 (0.1) Decrease in Bus professional services for FY 24/25 (0.2) ncrease in contracted maintenance and security services for FY 24/25 0.3 Decrease in FY 24/25 District Division temporary help services compared to FY 23/24 (0.2) Supplies and Other ncrease in fuel costs in FY 24/25 to allow for service growth 0.4 Re-funding of Bus repair and operating supplies due to unused funds in FY 23/24 0.4 Decrease in liability insurance for FY 24/25 (0.2) Projected increase in purchased transportation cost for FY 24/25 0.1 Projected increase in leases for FY 24/25 0.1 Capital Contribution and Depreciation Projected increase in capital contribution in FY 24/25 1.0 Projected increase in depreciation expenses in FY 24/25 1.1
+Labor Increase in salaries due to re-funding of vacant positions, COLAs, and compensation study \$2.0 Increase in payroll taxes for FY 24/25 due to re-funding of vacant positions, COLAs, and compensation study 0.4 Increase in pension costs for FY 24/25 due to re-funding of vacant positions, COLAs, and compensation study 1.3 Increase in medical expenses for FY $24/25$ due to re-funding of vacant positions and increase in annual costs 3.5 Increase in post-employment benefits (OPEB) for FY 24/25 1.2 Increase in Workers' Compensation expenses for FY 24/25 0.7 Decrease in miscellaneous benefits (capitalized benefits) due to less usage of capitalized labor in FY $23/24$ (0.6) Professional Services Increase in District-wide professional services fees for FY 24/25 0.3 Increase in Bus professional services for FY 24/25 0.3 Increase in District-wide legal services for FY 24/25 0.3 Increase in contracted maintenance and security services for FY 24/25 0.5 Decrease in FY 24/25 District Division temporary help services compared to FY 23/24 (0.2) Supplies and Other Increase in fuel costs in FY 24/25 to allow for service growth 0.3 Re-funding of Bus repair and operating supplies due to unused funds in FY 23/24 0.2 Increase in liability insurance for FY 24/25 0.8 Projected increase in purchased transportation cost for FY 24/25 0.3 Projected increase in leases for FY 24/25 0.1 Capital Contribution and Depreciation Projected increase in capital contribution in FY 24/25 1.0 Projected increase in depreciation expenses in FY 24/25 1.2 Total Change from FY 23/24 Actual to FY 24/25 Adopted Budget \$13.6